c71n93/jit-comparator/README.md

 `Instructions`, `Memory loads`, and `Memory stores` are collected via JMH `LinuxPerfNormProfiler`, so they are available only on systems with Linux `perf` support.
 Comparator selects Intel or AMD load/store perf events automatically and aggregates split hybrid-CPU instruction counters such as `cpu_core/instructions` and `cpu_atom/instructions`.

+CSV rows also include `JIT log file` and `JMH result file` path columns.

+- The two `...relative error, ratio` columns are derived from JMH `scoreError / score`.
+- These columns are reporting-only metric errors.
+They are written to CSV, but they are not used in mean/max dissimilarity calculations.
+- If JMH cannot estimate `scoreError` for a metric, the corresponding relative-error value may be `NaN`.
 - If `perf` is unavailable (or disabled), these three metrics are omitted.
-- Relative-difference aggregation then uses only available metrics.
+- Relative-difference aggregation then uses only available comparable metrics.

 ## Target method limitations